 It is impossible to talk about Thailand without mentioning its paradisiacal beaches!

 Thailand’s most famous beaches are in the South.
 So it is common to fly to Krabi and Phuket (Andaman Sea) or Koh Samui (Gulf of Thailand), destinations with hotel infrastructure, airport and frequent flights from Bangkok.
-In addition to local attractions, it is also possible to explore other islands around, such as the trendy Koh Phi Phi and Koh Tao, among other destinations.
+Koh Samui Luxury Villas offer great places to stay too and in addition to local attractions, it is also possible to explore other islands around, such as the trendy Koh Phi Phi and Koh Tao, among other destinations.

 There are countless fascinating places to visit but the three above are considered to represent the sensation of traveling in the Thousand Pagoda Land.